 - Plan and host a minimum of one event or activity each Fall and Spring Semester.

-- Submit reports as requested by the RSO assistant and the Student Life and Development (SLD) coordinator.
+- Submit reports as requested by the RSO Assistant, Student Life and Development (SLD) Associate and SLD Coordinator.

 - Ensure the RSO officers and advisor complete RSO training each Fall Semester.

-- After Training each Fall, if executive leadership changes (president and/or other officers), the new RSO leadership will be required to notify the RSO Assistant or Student Life and Development (SLD) coordinator via email.
-The new RSO leadership will be required to complete RSO training through Canvas.
+- After Training each Fall, if executive leadership changes (president and/or other officers), the new RSO leadership will be required to notify the RSO Assistant or Student Life and Development (SLD) Associate via email.
+The new RSO leadership will be required to complete RSO in-person training and training through Canvas.